truenas/documentation/content/TruenasApps/StableApps/InstallNextCloudMedia.md

 4. Click **Save Access Control List**.

 Finally, add the user **netdata** and group **docker** (999:999) to the **Postgres Data** dataset, following the same process.
-Within the Nextcloud container, the user and group 999 map to **postgres**.
+Within the postgres container, the user and group 999 map to **postgres**.